Metacor/Minecraft-Speedrun-Guide/readme.md

 * **String**: Allows you to Craft Beds *([4:1 Wool → 3:1 Bed](https://i.imgur.com/PFGJa4f.webp))*
 	* *if you don't have enough Beds from the Overworld, this isn't optional*
 * *Cross***Bow + Arrows**: Allows you to [Half-Bow](https://youtu.be/whwjNbIni58) while in the Ender Dragon fight
-* **Fire Charge**: if you entered the Nether with a Flintless Portal method, this can substitute for a Flint and Steel
+* **Fire Charge**: if you entered the Nether with a Flintless Portal Method, this can substitute for a Flint and Steel
 	* *if you gathered Flint while in the Overworld, you can also use Iron Nuggets to Craft a [Flint and Steel](https://i.imgur.com/XzZEIrF.webp)*
 		* *Piglins also Trade Gravel, so you can collect Flint in the Nether if you'd like*